junesirius/junesirius.github.io/_posts/Supernatural/SPN_Rareship/SPN-Apocalypse-Cas-Jimmy-whole-novel.md

 "Yes," Jimmy answers breathlessly, eyes closed.
 He can feel his head throbbing with pain.

-"And you will just watch me kill that boy, and every one I desire, without saying a word or doing a thing?"
+"And you will just watch me kill that boy, and everyone I desire, without saying a word or doing a thing?"

-Jimmy pauses for another second, tasting the rusty bloody taste on his tongue. *He can't.*
+Jimmy pauses for another second, tasting the rusty, bloody taste on his tongue. *He can't.*

 The next punch lands on his chest. *Oh God.*

 "Yes," he has to choke it out around a mouth of fresh blood coming out from nowhere.

 "Good."
-The angel stands up, leaving him curl on the floor.
+The angel stands up, leaving him curled on the floor.
 "I hope you can remember this, for your own good."

 Jimmy doesn't see him leave the space, or lock the door.
-He just lies there, waiting for the pain on his head, his nose, and his chest to alleviate slowly.
+He just lies there, waiting for the pain in his head, his nose, and his chest to alleviate slowly.
 None of those body parts or the room is real, he knows in his heart, but the pain is.
 If the pain is, then so is the rest of it to him.

 He turns slowly on the floor to lie on his back.
 He can feel the carpet beneath him is soaked by his own blood, wet and cold.

 Strong light bursts out on the screen.
-Daniel screams with a pitch that no human can bear to hear without shredding a tear.
+Daniel screams with a pitch that no human can bear to hear without shedding a tear.
 It's the sound of a last breath leaving a life.

-Jimmy doesn't want to look but he can't help it.
+Jimmy doesn't want to look, but he can't help it.
 When he glances at the screen, angelic light just fades from his burned-out eye sockets, leaving two hollow, scorched holes.
 His lifeless head sags forward, his body holding upright only because of the nails on the crucifix.

 Castiel starts to walk away.